fastn-community/header-template/README1.md

 To use the Business Card Component in your `fastn` package, follow these steps:

-1. **Add the Business Card Dependency**: Open your `FASTN.ftd` file and add the following line to include the Business Card component:
+1. **Add the Header Dependency**: Open your `FASTN.ftd` file and add the following line to include the Header component:
    ```ftd
    -- fastn.dependency: __user_name__.github.io/__repo_name__
    ```
-2. **Use the Business Card Component**: In the file where you want to add the business card (e.g., `index.ftd`), you can import the component and use it like this:
+2. **Use the Header Component**: In the file where you want to add the header (e.g., `index.ftd`), you can import the component and use it like this:
     ```ftd
    -- import: __user_name__.github.io/__repo_name__ as header